Are you dreaming of studying at the prestigious university in one of the most beautiful European cities?

 Obligatory subjects:

-Historian as a priest or acraftsman?
+Historian as a Priest or acraftsman?
 Historiography in Europe through centuries

 Historiography in Europe through centuries Program Content The classes concern the key issues of the methodology of history and the history of historiography.
 Among undertaken topics should be mentioned: Antic beginnings of European historiography: theology, leisure and the past, diversity of Medieval approach toward History, Global and (early) national histories – Middle Ages and Renaissance.
 Between Rome and Wittenberg, Historical visions of Europe in Early Modern Times, Regions and Kingdoms as Narrative Frameworks of Modern European Historiography?
 The 18th c.
 Breakdown of Histriographical Tradition?
 Philosophy and History – Systems and Historical Laws, critical historiography of the 19th c. period of Europe’s disruption?